Lilly Tartikoff: Early life and marriage

-In 1982, Lilly Samuels married Brandon Tartikoff, Chairman of Entertainment for NBC.
+In 1982, she married Brandon Tartikoff, Chairman of Entertainment for NBC.
 The couple had two daughters, Calla Lianne and Elizabeth Justine.
 In 1991, Calla, aged 8, suffered a severe brain injury in a car accident.
 She received intense therapy in order to walk and speak again, while Brandon received chemotherapy for the third time for Hodgkin's Disease.
 After a long illness, Brandon died on August 27, 1997, aged 48.
-In November 2009, she married Bruce Karatz, an American homebuilder and philanthropist.
+In November 2009, she married Bruce Karatz, an American businessman and philanthropist.

 Philanthropic work

 In 1990, along with Ronald O. Perelman, Chairman and CEO of Revlon, she created the Revlon/UCLA Women's Cancer Research Program under the direction of Dr. Dennis Slamon.
 The annual Fire & Ice Ball in Hollywood was also established in 1990 to raise funds for this program.
-These funds were used to advance clinical trials which led to a new U.S. Food and Drug Administration (FDA) approved drug, Herceptin, which increases responses and survival in women with the most aggressive form of breast cancer.
+These funds led to a new U.S. Food and Drug Administration (FDA) approved drug, Herceptin.